“You’re not trying to make me feel guilty, are you?” Brian Tracy – world’s leading personal development coach.

 - 5.7 Keep track of everything you are involved in

-- 5.8 Don’t get emotionally involved, your emotions can be manipulated
+- 5.8 Don’t get emotionally involved, your emotions can be targeted by manipulation

 - 5.10 Be someone they’d rather avoid messing with